 Norway has contributed the largest amount of finance to multilateral funds for REDD+ activities, including the bulk of funding for the Amazon Fund (Figure 3).
-Norway's contribution represents 48% of the total pledged amount.
-Germany, the United Kingdom, and the United States are also major contributors of REDD+ finance, providing resources to multilateral funds as well as implementing bilaterally.
+Norway's contribution represents 47% of the total pledged amount.
+The United Kingdom, Germany and the United States are also major contributors of REDD+ finance, providing resources to multilateral funds as well as implementing bilaterally.